Who Can Benefit From Stem Cell Treatment, Or Regenerative Medicine?

 Studies Supporting Stem Cell Treatment

 Click on the following icon to go to our page listing the relevant research.
 Here you will find not just one or two articles, but hundreds supporting and discussing the healing potential of stem cell treatment.
+We aim to offer a balanced approach and you will find both "positive" and "negative" results.
 Go to research page.

 This Is True For All Medical Interventions